-Parties may, of course, seek financial support from governmental and non-governmental organizations as they see fit.
+Parties may, of course, seek financial support from organizations, either governmental and non-governmental, as they see fit.

-Upon application by a party, the Panel will accommodate disabilities of all kinds to facilitate a fair hearing.
+Upon application by a party, the Panel will accommodate disabilities of all kinds to facilitate a fair Hearing.
 In addition, translation services are available.
-Parties must advise the Panel’s Administrative Assistant of their needs as soon as possible, e.g. at the first pre-hearing conference.
+Parties must advise the Panel’s Office Administrator of their needs as soon as possible, or to the Adjudicator at the first Pre-Hearing conference.

 The purpose is to allow all parties the equal opportunity to have a decision made in an open and procedurally fair manner guided by Human Rights laws and jurisprudence (judge-made-law) that apply in the Northwest Territories.